 Alibaba Cloud E-MapReduce Console Job List.

-Click Create a job in the top right corner to enter the job creation page.
+Click Create a job in the upper right corner to enter the job creation page.

 Enter the job name.

 pig [user provided parameters]

 Fill in the Parameters option box with parameters subsequent to Pig commands.
 For example, if it is necessary to use a Pig script uploaded to OSS, the following must be filled in:

 -x mapreduce ossref://emr/checklist/jars/chengtao/pig/script1-hadoop-oss.pig

 You can click Select OSS path to view and select from OSS, the system will automatically complete the absolute path of Pig script on OSS.
 Switch Pig script prefix to “ossref” (click Switch resource type) to guarantee E-MapReduce downloading this file correctly.

 Select the policy for failed operations.

 Click OK to complete the Pig job definition.